snlpatel001213/snlpatel001213_old.github.io/_posts/2017-07-12-Understanding-The-Butterfly-Effect---Market-Intelligence.md

 ------------
 5) Clustering

-    clustering is essential for to understand “the butterfly effect”.
+   Clustering is essential for to understand “the butterfly effect”.
 According to this “when a butterfly moves its wings in some part of world it can make tornado in some other part of world”.
 All entities are connected to all with larger or smaller probability.
 All those are well-connected falls in the same cluster and affect each other to a greater extent.
 “Narendra Modi and Indian GDP are closely associated entity”.

     The action of ones directly affects another.
 Such as:

     1. The New York Stock Exchange opens for business at 9:30 a.m.
 EST each day.
 However, prior to the opening trade on the NYSE, equity markets in Asia and Europe have already (or almost) finished their trading day.
 The point is, if certain stocks and/or sectors have had a particularly good or bad day in those markets, the sentiment could have an impact on trading here in the U.S.

     2. If there is talk that China may revalue its currency (the yuan), then it may cause shares of exporters to China to trade higher.
     3)The Internet has transformed the way people invest, as well as the way the public at large obtains news.
 Therefore, if a Web writer or journalist disseminates a bullish or bearish article about a company throughout the trading day, this can have a huge impact on its stock.